srikanthkakumanu/books-service/README.md

 # books-service

-A sample microservice for books and authors.
+This repository contains a sample microservice for books and authors.
 This particular branch uses GraphQL, OpenTelemetry, Swagger, Zipkin, PostgreSQL.

 **Note**: Do not merge the branch with master/main branch.